Nitrokey/nethsm/docs/clustering.md

 $ cat witness.conf.yml
 ```

-This should give you a field of the form
+This should give you a file of the form

 ```yaml
 name: witness1